adelbroussardsanchez/R-projects/Resume-Analysis/README.md

-# Resume Callback Bias Analysis (R)
+# Resume Callback Analysis (R)

 ## Overview
-This project uses R to analyze factors influencing the likelihood of receiving a callback after submitting a resume.
-The primary objective is to evaluate whether race and/or gender has a statistically significant effect on callback rates in job applications.
-The analysis combines exploratory data analysis with predictive modeling and multiple model validation techniques.
+In this project, I used R to analyze a resume audit dataset to see what factors affect whether a job application receives a callback.
+The main goal was to find out if race and/or gender influence callback rates.
+I combined data cleaning, visual analysis, and modeling to better understand patterns in the data and test these questions statistically.

-The dataset used in this project is publicly available and can be accessed using this link: https://vincentarelbundock.github.io/Rdatasets/doc/openintro/resume.html
+The dataset used in this project is publicly available using this link: https://vincentarelbundock.github.io/Rdatasets/doc/openintro/resume.html

 ---

-## Project Objectives
+## Project Goals
-- Assess whether race and gender impact resume callback rates
+- See whether race or gender affects callback rates
-- Explore relationships between applicant characteristics and outcomes
+- Explore patterns in resume characteristics and outcomes
-- Build and compare predictive models using multiple validation strategies
+- Build models to predict callbacks
-- Apply rigorous statistical techniques to support or reject initial hypotheses
+- Check how well those models perform using different validation methods

 ---